Queenslander Bonnie Hart has been recognised for advocacy on intersex rights at this year’s Trans Awards in Brisbane.

 On Sunday evening, Bonnie was presented with the ATSAQ Community Achievement Award by Gina Mather and Kristine Johnson from the Australian Transgender Support Association of Queensland.

-Bonnie (pictured above left, with sister Phoebe Hart) has been president of the long-running intersex group Androgen Insensitivity Syndrome Support Group Australia for seven years, and was one of the advocates who last year created the Darlington Statement, an agenda of priorities for the intersex community.
+Bonnie (pictured above left, with Phoebe Hart) has been president of the long-running intersex group Androgen Insensitivity Syndrome Support Group Australia for seven years, and was one of the advocates who last year created the Darlington Statement, an agenda of priorities for the intersex community.

 Close to two-percent of the population is born with intersex traits – similar to the number of people born with red hair – but intersex infants often undergo irreversible and unnecessary surgeries that can cause sterilisation, health issues and psychological harm.